utah-cs4470-sp23/class/spec.md

     `math.fmod` is closer, but you must check for a zero right-hand side and return `NaN` instead of throwing an exception.

+Keep in mind that a number of interesting floating point values exist, such as -0, inf, and NaN.
+Operations on these values should follow standard IEEE 754 semantics.
+For example, `inf + 1 = inf`, and `x / 0 = NaN`.
+Floating point instructions should generally give you the desired behavior for free, it is built into the FP hardware unit.

 Comparisons, which take either two integer subexpressions or two float subexpressions, and yield Booleans: